TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 Dispatching
 ===========

-The dispatcher's job is to find a class that can handle the current page request.
-Once found, the dispatcher executes the method *handleRequest* in the matching class and receives the result.
-This result is then passed out as website content.
+The dispatcher's job is to find one or more classes that can handle the current page request.
+Once found, the dispatcher executes the methods *handleRequest* in the matching classes and receives their results.
+These results are then combined and passed out as website content.

 .. todo: This description is not true.
 There is no such thing as the dispatcher